A Californian-Italian take on a classic roast chicken

 Low rise buildings so you don’t feel intimidated or overwhelmed by the city.

-Full of restaurants, bars, café’s, the famous Magnolia Cupcake shop.
+Full of restaurants, bars, café’s, the famous Magnolia Cupcake bakery is there.

 Trendy shops, trendy people… trendy dogs!